strathausen/culoare/README.markdown

-i then ported all the cool stuff to the coolest language ever and added some more colours. i don't know what or who zalgo is and what it is good for, so the only logical consequence was to just leave it in place.
+i then ported all the cool stuff to the coolest language ever and added some more colours. i don't know what or who zalgo is and what it is good for, so the only logical consequence was to just leave it in place (and i'm not actually sure if i did the porting of zalgo right).

 there's an additional feature called .light that will convert the colours to their lighter counterpart.